Gundalf21/angular-work-portfolio-app/ReadMe.txt

 -description(TEXT);
 -image(TEXT) - the image representing a screenshot of the user's work.
 It is converted to base64 and stored in a text format.

+[IMPORTANT]
+"worker-portfolio-app" is the Angular app while "worker-portfolio-node-express-sequelize-mysql" is the API created for the app.
 The user/password for MySQL authentication - "root".